Generalized improper integral definition for infinite limit

 There is a restriction on manipulating integrations under this definition that is not present in the conventional definition.
-While integration by substitution can be used in some simple cases to change the variable of integration, it can not be used in general.
+While some basic forms of integration by substitution can be used to change the variable of integration, arbitrary changes can not in general be performed.
 To see this, begin with (\ref{D01}), rewritten here with $u$ as the variable of integration

 Now let

 subject to the restrictions that $u(x)$ be a monotonic function of $x$, satisfying

 and let